 Madison Cat Project began as Dane County Friends of Ferals in 2001.
-We are a growing, no-kill organization in Madison, WI located on the south side at 627 Post Road.
+Madison Cat Project is an Adoption Guarantee organization in Madison, WI located on the south side at 627 Post Road.
 We specialize in indoor and outdoor cat adoptions, Trap-Neuter-Return and community outreach.

 When can I visit the cats?
 When is your shelter open?
 Can I just stop by?

 That depends on which cat you’d like to visit!
 Our shelter is what we call a “working shelter.”
 It is not open to the public.
 If one of our cats is listed as being located at Sly’s Place, you may visit the cat by appointment, but we ask that you do not simply drop in.
 We are not staffed to be able to handle such visits.
 Our other cats are in many different locations throughout Madison and in foster homes.
 If you have a question about visiting them, please email our adoptions team at email@example.com.

 What is a feral cat?
 Are all of your cats feral?

 Feral cats are cats who do not welcome human contact.
 While we do have some feral cats, the vast majority of the cats who come into our program are not truly feral.
 You will find information about feral vs. stray cats here.
 Most of the cats who come to us are simply scared, nervous or shy and just need time to open up.
 If you have more questions about this, we’d be happy to chat with you.
 You can reach us by emailing firstname.lastname@example.org.